Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Fast Computation

 \subsection{Kernel Matrix Inversion}

-In this section, we develop a fast algorithm for exact computation of $\BFK^{-1}$ for TSGs.
-The development takes four steps, each analyzing a case that is more general than the last.
+We develop a fast algorithm for exact computation of $\BFK^{-1}$ for TSGs in four steps, each analyzing a case that is more general than the last.
 The four cases are: (i) one-dimensional grids, (ii) lattices, (iii) classical SGs, and (iv) TSGs, resulting in Algorithms~\ref{alg:TM-1D}--\ref{alg:TM-TSG}, respectively.
 The algorithm developed in an earlier step becomes a subroutine for the more general cases in later steps.

 The computation of $\BFK^{-1}\BFk(\BFx)$ for classical SGs is an important building block for the inversion of the kernel matrix for TSGs.
-It turns out that by taking advantage of special structures related to TM kernels, we may directly compute this vector without going through the two-step approach that computes $\BFK^{-1}$ first and does matrix-vector multiplication later.
+It turns out that by taking advantage of special structures related to TM kernels, we may directly compute this vector without going through the two-step approach that computes $\BFK^{-1}$ first and does matrix--vector multiplication later.
 We therefore present Algorithms~\ref{alg:TM-1D}--\ref{alg:TM-SG} to include both the methods for computing $\BFK^{-1}$ and that for $\BFK^{-1}\BFk(\BFx)$.